Contents

 Key Takeaways

-The AI Act is already changing how SMEs should govern AI usage internally.
+• • The AI Act is already affecting how SMEs should govern AI use.

 The immediate impact for SMEs is not abstract compliance theory.
 It is that AI use can no longer remain an informal shadow practice with no owner, no guidance, and no clear review steps.